 In 1996, during MSF's medical symposium on infectious diseases, Dr Michel Rey, one of the experts on meningitis who helped devise the treatments the organisation uses today, remarked that: "Until now, all the mass vaccination campaigns intended to control a meningitis epidemic have been carried out after the epidemic peak.
-This type of action may be beneficial from a political point of view, but it is questionable from a public health standpoint".

-What were the "political gains" from the 2009 vaccination campaign other than public relations benefits?
-The Kano health authorities, who MSF hoped would relent when they saw what was being done in neighbouring states, remained impervious to argument.
+This type of action may be beneficial from a political point of view, but it is questionable from a public health standpoint".38 ties, who MSF hoped would relent when they saw what was being done in neighbouring states, remained impervious to argument.
 However, those in Katsina opened up and, in 2010, MSF's teams were occasionally invited in to support health facilities during measles and cholera epidemics.
 But MSF's ambitions continued to be restricted to satisfying the demands of the health authorities.
 It is our theory that, ultimately, MSF's setbacks with the most recalcitrant north Nigerian states imperceptibly influenced its objectives: in its desire to win over the health and political authorities, the need to act prevailed over the reasons for doing so.